 Statement of Need: The Jefferson County Consortium is made up of smaller cities and the unincorporated areas of the County.
 This area does not have the higher crime rates associated with the larger urban concentrations of the central cities, and the County has received no requests for assistance with crime awareness programs.
-The Jefferson County Sheriff's Department and local police forces conduct adequate crime awareness programs.
 The Jefferson County Sheriff's Department and local police forces conduct adequate crime awareness programs for the Jefferson County Consortium at the present time.
-If there is a need for additional services for crime awareness in the future, the County will consider those programs
+If there is a need for additional services for crime awareness in the future, the County will consider those programs.

-Objective: No Crime Awareness activities will be undertaken with 2011-2012 Grant funds.
+Objective: No Crime Awareness activities will be undertaken with 2013 Grant funds.